-Once eggs have been laid in the soil, the first instar (the phase between two periods of moulting) begin searching to feed in earth worms.
+Eggs are laid in soil or rotting vegetation during the summer.
+The first instar (the phase between two periods of moulting) begin searching to feed in earth worms.
 The larvae feed inside the earth worm until they are ready to pupate.
 At this time, they bore their way out of the earth worm and make their way to the surface of the soil to pupate.
-In most cases the adults are herbivorous, feeding on vegetation, plant sap, etc. and cause very little nuisance through the summer.
-Because of this metamorphosis, cluster flies are more usually a rural pest than an urban pest due to this life cycle.
+In most cases the adults are herbivorous.
+This means they feed on vegetation, plant sap, etc. and cause very little nuisance through the summer.
+Cluster flies are more usually a rural pest than an urban pest due to this life cycle.

-Control of cluster flies in residential properties comes down to breaking the part of the cycle which takes place within the property.
+Control of cluster flies in residential properties comes down to breaking the part of the life cycle which takes place within the property.
 Custer flies leave pheromone markers in hibernation locations for the next generation to detect.
-One insecticidal treatment in the loft, timed to coincide with the first frosts when the greatest numbers of flies are present at any one time, will significantly reduce the fly numbers.
-Another treatment a year later, again timed to coincide with the first frosts, usually breaks the cycle of cluster flies returning to the same loft for hibernation due to the lack of pheromone left in the loft as the result of the first treatment.
-At this point, the recurring seasonal cluster fly issue is usually resolved.
+One insecticidal treatment in the loft will kill the flies present at the time.
+Another treatment a year later, again timed to coincide with the first frosts, usually breaks the cycle of cluster flies returning to the same loft.
+A loft which has had historical cluster fly issues might need another treatment treatment the following spring or autumn to break the pheromone trail.